-It is not uncommon for women to experience mood changes in the peri-menopausal period.
+It is not uncommon for people to experience mood changes in the perimenopausal period.
 These are often similar to PMS symptoms.

-It is very common for women to experience high levels of anxiety and often in situations that would previously have not been problematic.
-If mood changes, especially lowered mood, are your main symptoms then it may be worthwhile discussing non-hormonal management with your GP such as cognitive behavioural therapy or anti-depressants.
+It is very common for people to experience high levels of anxiety and often in situations that would previously have not been problematic.
+If mood changes, especially lowered mood, are your main symptoms then it may be worthwhile discussing non-hormonal management with your GP such as cognitive behavioural therapy.